slevin/talks/oopwtf/slides.md

 > Maybe...

-^oop as a tool for dependency management and modeling, sure
+^oop as a tool for problem conceptualization and modeling, sure

-^as a tool for unentangling code, probably less so
+^as a tool for disentangling code, probably less so

 ---